guinetn/browserLocalHomepage/assets/slides/computer_science/software_design_rules.md

 * Revision
 * Action

-### CleanCode

-code which is easy to read and understand as well as easy for any developer to maintain and modify.
-It means that assigned names are meaningful but not too long.
-No parts of code should be repeated, and almost everything should be consistent.

-How to write clean code?
-"Don't repeat yourself" (DRY), "abstraction," and "keep it simple, stupid" (KISS) principles are the most useful best practices in writing clean code.
-Consistency and readability should be ensured, and style guides and conventions must be followed.

 ### Ockham razor

 Philosophical principle that emphasized that the simpler solution is the best one given that all other things are same.